-- 33 colleges and universities offer an associate’s degree in nursing.
+- 35 colleges and universities offer an associate’s degree in nursing.

-- 13 colleges and universities offer a bachelor’s degree in nursing.
+- 17 colleges and universities offer a bachelor’s degree in nursing.

 - 8 colleges and universities offer a master’s or advanced degree in nursing.

-- Highest graduation rate: The University of Washington Seattle and Gonzaga University 81%.1
+- Highest graduation rate: Gonzaga University 83%.1

-- Highest net price: Seattle University $31,961.1
+- Highest net price: Seattle University $35,261.1

-- Lowest net price: Seattle Community College Central Campus $3,666.1
+- Lowest net price: Seattle Central College $3,783.1

-- Annual undergrad tuition range for schools in Washington with a bachelor’s in nursing program: $16,515 – $34,800.2
+- Annual undergrad tuition range for schools in Washington with a bachelor’s in nursing program: $4,807 – $34,360.2

-Bachelor’s in Nursing Programs in Washington
+Bachelor’s in Nursing Programs

 Students in the University of Washington’s Bachelor of Science in Nursing (BSN) program only enter the nursing program in the junior year, after first completing general college coursework and prerequisites in the freshmen and sophomore years.
 Prospective nurses can opt for one of two undergraduate nursing programs through the Nursing Department at the University of Washington: the Bachelor of Science in Nursing (BSN) and the Accelerated Bachelor of Science in Nursing (ABSN).
 The BSN program requires a total of 181 credits and takes two years of full-time study to complete, with students completing all general college coursework before entering the nursing program.
 Students must enroll in the nursing program on a full-time basis and all courses are completed on campus.
 Students who already have a bachelor’s degree in another field can pursue the ABSN, a full-time program that spans five quarters.
 Clinical experiences are scheduled for each quarter of the program, except the final summer quarter.
 Nursing majors may also want to participate in exploration seminars to such countries as Ecuador, India, Italy, South Korea, and Taiwan.
 Graduates of the BSN program possess the necessary qualifications to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The Nursing Department also features a Master of Science (MS) in Nursing and a Masters of Nursing (MN).
 The MS program takes between two and six years to complete part-time while part-time MN students finish in a maximum of two years.
 MS students complete 46 or 49 credits and choose between a thesis and a scholarly project to fulfill degree requirements.
 MN students must engage in clinical experiences or undertake a thesis or a scholarly project to earn the degree.